 In 2018 Jasmine launched Sanctum Studio, an artist-run space in Greensborough, with Lachlan.
 Jasmine and Lachlan then moved Sanctum Studio to Mycelium Studios in East Brunswick.
 Jasmine is studio manager of Sanctum Studio and bases her business, Silent Revolution, there.

-Jasmine now practices as a writer, artist, mentor and coach, community program co-facilitator, public speaker and learning tool developer through Silent Revolution.
+Jasmine now practices as a writer and artist through Silent Revolution.
 In 2018 Jasmine was awarded a Banyule City Council Arts and Culture Community Grant to co-facilitate, with Lachlan in Sanctum Studio, the Look, A Book! program, working with children aged 5-6 who engage with Kilparran to create a picture story book.
 In 2019 Jasmine was awarded a VMIAC grant, then in 2020 a DHHS grant, to host and co-facilitate a support group for mothers who have experienced madness.
 In 2020, Jasmine received a Banyule City Council Quick Arts Response grant to write a reflective piece titled The Listening Project based on listening as a woman who knows madness to a Persian woman tell her story of grief.
 In 2020, Jasmine also received a Banyule City Council Business grant to develop this website.
 In 2020, Jasmine completed a Freelance Photography course at Eltham Living and Learning Centre.
 And in 2022, Jasmine completed a Ceramics Creative Industries course at the same venue.
 In 2022, Jasmine created a short video titled Manifesto for the Mad for Banyule City Council’s Reels on Wheels outdoor event.
 Jasmine officially launched Silent Revolution at Sanctum Studio as part of the Banyule Open Studios launch party by presenting an art and sound installation titled Closer to my Self.
 She presented a sound art installation in 2022 titled Do I Belong Here? at the Greensborough Plaza bus stop as part of Banyule City Council’s Public Art Commission.
 She turned this sound piece into a video for Banyule City Council’s Reels on Wheels outdoor program in 2023.
-More recently, Jasmine has been awarded a 2024 City of Melbourne Creative Development grant to research and develop her memoir.
+More recently, Jasmine has been awarded a 2024 City of Melbourne Creative Development grant to research and develop her book.